darshanDevrai/ngElementComments/README.md

 ## How to build it
 If you know Angular then dive into the code right away.
 Its very simple.

-If you don't know the Angular don't worry.
+If you don't know Angular don't worry.
 You don't have to write any code.
 It's just copy, pasting and running some commands.

 First, Install Angular-cli if not installed.
 ```